locomotivecms/search/README.md

       type: string
     api_key:
       type: string
+    reset:
+      type: boolean
+      hint: 'If switched on and after pressed the save button, re-index the content of the site '
 ```

 Then, deploy your site and open the back-office of your Locomotive site.
 Go to the "Settings" section and fill in the `application_id` and `api_key` fields within the Algolia tab.

+If you want to force the re-indexing all of the content of the site, toggle on the `reset` field and save the site.
+This procedure will start by deleting all the existing Algolia indices.

 ## How to contribute